 Modifications to the front axle.
 The wishbone bearings, springs and buffer stops on the front axle have been reconfigured, as have the damping hydraulics.
 Its weight has also been cut by three kilograms thanks to a new aluminium subframe optimised to provide maximum rigidity.
-The front axle spring rate has been increased by five percent in comparison to the Golf GTI Mk 7.
+The front axle spring rate has been increased by five percent in comparison to the Golf GTI Mk72.

 Modifications to the rear axle.
 The rear axle also features a new wishbone bearing and spring setup.
 The auxiliary springs have also been reconfigured.
 The damping bearings are also new.
-As is the case for the front axle, the rear axle also features new damping hydraulics. the spring rate at the rear axle has been increased by 15 percent compared with the Golf GTI Mk7.
+As is the case for the front axle, the rear axle also features new damping hydraulics. the spring rate at the rear axle has been increased by 15 percent compared with the Golf GTI Mk72.

 New Vehicle Dynamics Manager.
-The Vehicle Dynamics Manager coordinates and activates the functions of the electronically controlled front-axle locking differential, the electronic XDS differential lock as well as the lateral dynamic components of the optional electronically controlled shock absorbers (DCC) during every driving manoeuvre.
+The Vehicle Dynamics Manager coordinates and activates the functions of ESP with electronic limited slip differential as well as the lateral dynamic components of the optional electronically controlled shock absorbers (DCC) during every driving manoeuvre.
 In this process, adapting the individual wheel damping (200 times a second) guarantees particularly agile and accurate handling.
-Running gear engineers have introduced a new technical package to entirely eliminate understeer, a typical characteristic of front-wheel drive vehicles whereby the vehicle's front wheels lose grip in guick corners.
+Running gear engineers have introduced a new technical package to entirely eliminate understeer, a typical characteristic of front-wheel drive vehicles whereby the vehicle's front wheels lose grip in quick corners.
 The Golf GTI races through corners extremely neutrally, even at suitably high speeds on race tracks, and also accelerates out of corners without any loss of traction.
 This is due in part to the fact that the locking torque of the front-axle locking differential can be significantly increased in Sport mode.
 Talking of race tracks, it is possible to adapt the ESC intervention in two stages.
 In ESC Sport mode the ESC thresholds and ASR slip thresholds are increased to reduce the intensity of interventions.
 In ESC Off mode, ambitious drivers can additionally deactivate ESC altogether.
 However, Front Assist and Swerve Assist reactivate ESC in emergencies.

 Front-axle locking differential.
-As was previously the case in the Golf 7 GTI Performance3) and the Golf 7 GTI TCR4) (213 kW/290 PS), Volkswagen is now equipping the new Golf GTI with an electronically controlled front-axle locking differential as standard.
-Compared with fully mechanically operated differential locks, the system in the Golf GTI offers benefits including a variable degree of intervention, full integration into the Vehicle Dynamics Manager, and ESC, EDS and XDS+ functions.
+As was previously the case in the Golf GTI Performance2 and the Golf GTI TCR2 (213 kW/290 PS), Volkswagen is now equipping the new Golf GTI with an electronically controlled front-axle locking differential as standard.
+Compared with fully mechanically operated differential locks, the system in the Golf GTI offers benefits including a variable degree of intervention depending on and ESC, EDS and XDS+ functions.
 This makes it possible to completely avoid negative influences on steering precision, as is the case with mechanical locking differentials.
 Thanks to a multi-plate clutch, the locking differential optimises grip and handling in fast corners, thus enhancing the performance and ultimately providing additional driving pleasure.
 The front-axle locking differential eliminates front-wheel drive vehicles' disadvantages in relation to grip.